-The European Floods Directive, transposed into law for England and Wales through the Flood Risk Regulations 2009 Require the production of flood risk management plans (FRMPs) on a 6 yearly cycle.
+The European Floods Directive, transposed into law for England and Wales through the Flood Risk Regulations 2009 require the production of flood risk management plans (FRMPs) on a 6 yearly cycle.

-The draft Dee FRMP set out proposed measures for managing flood risk in those communities considered at greatest risk in Wales and across operational catchments in the English part of the Dee River Basin District.
+The draft Western Wales FRMP sets out proposed measures for managing flood risk in those communities considered at greatest risk of flooding.
 This was published between 10th October 2014 and 31st January 2015.
-The environmental report documenting the Strategic Environmental Assessment (SEA) that was undertaken of the draft plan was published alongside it.
+The environmental report documenting the SEA that was undertaken of the draft plan was published alongside it.